New or expanded cropping

 The newly cropped land will also need to meet minimum practice agricultural standards where these apply to the crop(s) being grown.

-Producers will be able to apply for an environmental authority by contacting the Permits and Licencing Management area within the Department of Environment and Science.
+Producers will be able to apply for an environmental authority by contacting the Permits and Licensing Management area within the Department of Environment and Science.

 What are the standard conditions?

-They relate to the way the land (or features of the land) and farming infrastructure are designed, implemented and maintained.
+The standard conditions relate to the way the land (or features of the land) are designed, implemented and maintained.
 They include soil and erosion control measures and irrigation requirements.

-The standard conditions are outlined in the draft ERA 13A standard for commercial cropping and horticulture which is subject to further consultation later in 2020.
+The standard conditions are outlined in the draft ERA 13A standard for commercial cropping and horticulture .
+In response to feedback already received, the draft standard conditions have changed since first being released for consultation in February 2020.

-Public consultation on the draft standard conditions has been suspended.
-However, you can continue to provide comment via email or post:
+Public consultation on the draft standard conditions will close on 17 February 2021.
+You can provide comment via email or post:

 Reef protection regulations